Yaki Onigiri (焼きおにぎり)

 How to Make Yaki Onigiri

-The first thing you need to do is cook a batch of rice.
-This recipe is written for one rice cooker cup of rice (about ¾ US cup), which will make 3 rice balls.
+The first thing you need to do is cook a batch of short-grain rice.
+This recipe is written for one rice cooker cup of rice (about ¾ US cup), which will make 3 Japanese rice balls.
 If you need more, just increase the amount of each ingredient proportionally (though you won't need to increase the amount of oil as much).

 Once they've crisped on one side, flip them over.
 Add a bit more oil to the pan and move the Yaki Onigiri around to make sure you have some oil between the rice and the pan.
 You may not need all of the oil.